FeedFoodie/feedfoodie.github.io/COB/index.md

 ## Synopsis

 Park Inhwan, Chairman of the top conglomerate HT Group, receives a chilling tip—he will be assassinated at the year-end party.
-Desperate for protection, he turns to Jang Cheon, a freelance martial artist.
+Desperate for protection, he turns to Jang Cheon, a businessman and martial artist.

-After fourteen years away, Jang Cheon finally returns to his homeland, bringing a new gust of wind to Korea!
+And so, after fourteen years away, Jang Cheon finally returns to his homeland of Korea, bringing with him a new gust of wind!

 ## Raws